• Skip to main content

 Step-by-Step Photos: My blog post includes helpful step-by-step photos to help guide you through making this recipe.

 Self-raising flour substitute: If you don't have self-raising flour, then sub with plain flour and baking powder.
-For the standard size recipe above, add 3 teaspoons of baking powder to 375g/3 cups plain (all-purpose) flour and stir together.
+For the standard size recipe above, add 3.5 teaspoons of baking powder to 375g/3 cups plain (all-purpose) flour and stir together.
 Continue as per the recipe and the other ingredients, including the stated baking powder.

 Storage: Best eaten on the same day, but they can be stored in an airtight container and will remain fresh for about two days.

 Freeze: These scones are great for freezing.
 Make the dough up until Step 6.
-Cut the scones out with a cookie cutter, place them on a baking tray (leaving space around them) and freeze.
-Once frozen, place in a ziplock bag in the freezer.
+Cut the scones out with a cookie cutter, place them on a baking tray (leaving space around them), and freeze.
+Once frozen, place them in a ziplock bag in the freezer.
 Bake directly from the freezer; defrosting isn’t necessary.

 Tip 1: Keep everything cold.
 Cut butter and refrigerate or freeze for half an hour before making the scones.
-If your kitchen is hot, measure out all your ingredients and refrigerate before using them to cool them down.
+If your kitchen is hot, measure out all your ingredients and refrigerate them before using them to cool them down.
 Run cold water over hot hands and dry before handling the butter.

 Tip 2: Don't overwork the dough.
 Use my folding technique to create extra flaky layers.

 Tip 3: For the best rise.
 Use a round cookie cutter rather than a crinkle-shaped one.
-Dust the cookie cutter in flour before stamping down.
+Dust the cookie cutter in flour before stamping it down.
 Don't twist the cutter when stamping out rounds.
 Egg wash just the tops of the scones (drips will inhibit the rise).

 Tip 4: Refrigerate the dough before baking.
 This allows the butter to harden again and the gluten to relax.
 This helps create soft, flaky scones.